GBLille/MassiveFold/README.md

 ### Hardware recommendations

-We recommend a 4 TB fast storage to host the sequence databases for AFmassive and ColabFold.
-The requirements in RAM depend on the length of the sequence(s) but 128GB should work for the majority of cases, both for AFmassive and ColabFold.
+We recommend a 5 TB fast storage to host the sequence databases for AFmassive, ColabFold and AlphaFold3.
+The requirements in RAM depend on the length of the sequence(s) but 128GB should work in most cases.
 A GPU with at least 16 GB RAM is also recommended, knowing that more memory allows to model larger systems.

+## Uninstallation

+To uninstall MassiveFold, remove the three conda environments (`massivefold`, `mf-colabfold` and `mf-alphafold3`) and remove the `MassiveFold` folder you cloned.
+Make sure you copy all the files and folders you want to keep from the `output` and `log` directories somewhere else.

 ## Usage